 Signed, Rare, Second-hand

-Second-hand Book / Damage to corners and cover (see photos)
+Second-hand Book / Good condition; slight scratching on cover (see photos)

 ― description from the publisher